By John Turney

 |Manny Fernandez Credit: Bart Forbes|Bob Baumhower

 , 1983, was his best season being All-Pro and eight sacks, though he was so consistent, a few other years would qualify, 1981 being one when he had a career-high nine sacks.

 |Bob Baumhower.
 Credit: Pratt Institute|

-Trace Armstrong, 2000, is the designated pass rusher, he led the NFL is
+Trace Armstrong, 2000, is the designated pass rusher, he led the NFL in sacks

-, was Second-team All-Pro, voted a Pro Bowl starter, despite not starting a single game.
+, was Second-team All-Pro, and voted a Pro Bowl starter, despite not starting a single game.
 Lorenzo Bromell, 1998, is the Second-team DPR.
 He usually rushed from the inside and had eight sacks.
-Kim Bokamper gets and honorable mention for his 7½ sacks in as a role player in 1981. sacks
+Kim Bokamper gets an honorable mention for his 7½ sacks in as a role player in 1981.

 |Nick Buoniconti.
 Credit: Gary Thomas|

 , 1969, as the 4-3 MLB and John Offerdahl, 1990, as the 3-4 ILBer.
 Zach Thomas